-A Navigation Mesh is a term mostly used by the computer game community to refer to a data structure that is specifically designed for supporting path planning and navigation computations.
+The term Navigation Mesh has been mostly used by the computer games community in order to refer to a data structure that is specifically designed for supporting path planning and navigation computations.
 While the term is well accepted and widely used, no formal definition or expected properties are attached to it.
-Path finding and navigation have become an important part of video games and the term navigation mesh has become the most used one when designing and implementing a given solution.
+Path finding and navigation have become an important part of video games and navigation meshes have become the most popular approach for designing and implementing a given solution.

 Many software tools are available for path planning and most of them can be classified as providing a navigation mesh solution.
-Examples are: Autodesk Navigation, Spirops, Recast, Path Engine, etc. While there is little information on the detailed techniques employed, most of the approaches are based on computing some sort of graph or mesh structure that covers the free region of the environment, and then path planning is performed with a graph search algorithm running on the structure.
+Examples are: Autodesk Navigation, Spirops, Recast, Path Engine, etc. While there is little information available on the specific techniques employed, most of the approaches are based on computing some sort of graph or mesh structure that covers the free region of the environment, and then path planning is performed with a graph search algorithm running on the structure.